 - Problem Solving

-I am writing a series, which will include posts on each of these skills (click on links above to view).
-For each skill areas, we’ll look at the developmental stages, and also at how parents or teachers can help children to develop these skills.
-You’ll also want to check out my posts on Teaching Math Skills Overview, Financial Literacy, and Science Skills.
+I am writing a series, which will include posts on each of these skills (click on links above to view the individual posts).
+For each skill area, we’ll look at the developmental stages, and also at how parents or teachers can help children to develop these skills.
+You may also want to check out my posts on Teaching Math Skills Overview, Financial Literacy, and Science Skills.

 Understanding Developmental Stages

 In my posts, I will put approximate ages when children tend to acquire these skills in parentheses, but I would encourage you to focus more on the order in which they learn skills rather than thinking of a particular age as a target.
 If your child is capable of doing something at a younger age than I list, you might be tempted to immediately leap ahead to the next stage.
 I would encourage you NOT to do that.
 Let them get REALLY skilled in any one area – keep working on it till it’s completely mastered before you move to the next stage.
 (It’s like letting them become great at crawling before you push them to walk…) Don’t try to push them faster down the road, push them deeper into a a fuller understanding.

 For example, Gwen Dewar on Parenting Science, says